refinedmods/refinedmods.github.io/refined-storage/wiki/Getting started.md

 ### Step 1: The [[Controller]]
 Craft the [[Controller]].
 The [[Controller]] is the "core" of your storage network.
 You'll be connecting all the Refined Storage devices to this block.

-The [[Controller]] needs Forge Energy, most mods can generate this.
+The [[Controller]] needs energy.
+More specifically, Forge Energy or RF.
+Lots of mods that generate energy support this.

 ### Step 2: Storage and accessing your items
 Craft a [[Disk Drive]] and a [[1k Storage Disk]] to store your items.